Romare Bearden (American, 1911-1988), The Piano Lesson (Homage to Mary Lou), 1984, lithograph. Purchase: Gift of Paul K. Kania, 2023.

 Bearden drew inspiration for this print from two paintings by the French modernist Henri Matisse, The Piano Lesson (1916, MoMA) and The Music Lesson (1917, Barnes Collection).
 However, he chose to set his scene in the American South, a nod to his childhood in Mecklenberg County, North Carolina.
 In turn, Bearden’s print inspired August Wilson’s 1987 play The Piano Lesson, which centers around a family’s piano that has carved portraits of their enslaved ancestors.

-Bearden dedicated this work to Mary Lou Williams (1910-1981), one of the greatest jazz pianists, composers, and arrangers of all time.
+Bearden dedicated this work to Mary Lou Williams (1910-1981), a jazz pianist, composer, and arranger.
 The print was commissioned by the Nanette Bearden Contemporary Dance Foundation, an organization founded by Bearden’s wife that supported the work of dancers, choreographers, and theater artists of color.

 Bearden’s print resonates across creative disciplines and art history, providing rich opportunity for conversation and discovery.
-Look for this exciting acquisition on view February 2024 in the Museum’s American galleries.
+Look for this exciting acquisition in the Museum’s American galleries beginning on February 24, 2024, when the work will be the focus of a free Dynamic Conversation with scholar Robert O’Meally.